 Ask the easiest, yet most valuable question.
-Use your new member's enthusiasm to learn "What can the chamber of commerce do for you?"
-Even if only 1 out of 10 members respond, it will provide data to help you recognize trends and spot weaknesses in your program.
+Use your new member's enthusiasm to learn "What can the Association do for you?"
+Even if only 1 out of

+10 members respond, it will provide data to help you recognize trends and spot weaknesses in your program.